budik21/fapi-docs/docs/aoi-essentials.md

             }

             // 2.
-Create a new HTTP POST request
-            // Equivalent to curl_init() and setting POST, URL, and POSTFIELDS req, err := http.NewRequest("POST", environmentBaseURL, bytes.NewBuffer(requestBodyBytes))
+Create a new HTTP POST request req, err := http.NewRequest("POST", environmentBaseURL, bytes.NewBuffer(requestBodyBytes))
             if err != nil {
                 // Return error if request creation fails